-Other Intangible Assets" for further information.
-Depreciation and amortization expense for the segments includes an allocation of expense related to assets which support multiple segments.
+(3) Depreciation and amortization expense for the segments includes an allocation of expense related to assets which support multiple segments.
+For the fiscal year ended July 3, 2021, depreciation and amortization expense includes \$1.8 million of Acceleration Program costs.